pokemon-speedrunning/speedrun-routes/routes/Gen 2/Gold-Silver/main/any%/Silver-Insane-Collision.md

 ## Disclaimer: This route only works on Silver.
-Gold would take twice as long for collision, so it isn't worth it.
+Gold collision has to use the backup collision route.

+## Disclaimer 2: This route requires you to hit a roughly 1/278 frame window.
+This window is around 10x smaller than first try 2 deposit bad clone, so hitting it is insanely hard. <br> However, if successful, this route essentially kills the category.

 **Pre-Run**